 Origin aside, it is indisputable that bruschetta makes an amazing appetizer or breakfast.
 Let’s take a look at how to make them.

-Bread For Bruschetta
+Bread For Tomato Bruschetta Recipe

 The key to a good bruschetta lies in the bread.
 Considering its origin, it’s only fair to use a type of rustic Italian bread to make bruschetta.
 There might be dozens of different kinds of Italian bread, but ciabatta is the one that really stands out.
 A loaf of whole wheat ciabatta with a thick crust and chewy texture is the rightful candidate for any type of sandwich.
 And that includes an open-faced sandwich and toast.

 However, if you can’t find ciabatta in your area, look for sourdough bread as an alternative.
 Or just get the best quality French baguette available.
 And remember, no matter what bread you use, it has to be one-day-old bread.
 Stale bread that has been exposed to air tends to be drier than fresh bread.
 So when you grill it, it will soak up more olive oil and become more flavorful.

 Traditionally, the bread is toasted with a brustolina grill.
 If you have one on hand, perfect!
 Otherwise just use a grill pan, skillet, toaster, or anything available in your kitchen.
 Another way to amplify the flavor of your bruschetta is to grill the bread over charcoal.
 This will give the bread a nice hint of smokiness and beautifully charred surface.

 After grilling, rub garlic on the bread and douse it in the best extra-virgin olive oil you can afford.
 Now all that’s left is to put on all of the toppings your heart desires, starting with cheese.